Regulation of the health and disability system

 In this section

-- Certification of health care services is a way of ensuring hospitals, rest homes, residential disability care facilities and fertility providers provide safe and reasonable levels of service for consumers.
-This section provides information for service providers, residents and their families, auditing agencies, and district health boards.
+- Certifying health care services ensures they provide safe and reasonable levels of service.
+This section provides information on certification for service providers, auditing agencies, and district health boards.
 Read more

 - Health practitioners are regulated to protect the public where there is a risk of harm from professional practice.
 This section provides information about regulated professions, restricted activities, quality assurance, and how to register a new profession.
 Read more

-- The Human Tissue Act regulates the collection and use of tissue, primarily from dead human bodies.
-This section provides guidance on the consent process, the Standard for non-therapeutic use, and the use of human tissue for research purposes.
+- The Human Tissue Act regulates how human tissue is collected and used.
+This section provides guidance on the consent process, the Standard for non-therapeutic use, and use for research purposes.
 Read more

 - Medicines control in New Zealand includes overseeing the distribution chain of medicines and controlled drugs.
 This section provides information about pharmacy licensing and drug abuse containment activities.
 Read more

-- A health care worker may need to perform a simple check on a child at a school or early childcare centre to determine if the child has a particular medical condition.
-Wherever possible, health workers who need to examine children should seek consent in accordance with the Code of Health and Disability Services Consumers’ Rights.
-However, some health workers are authorised to perform a medical examination without consent when necessary.
+- A health care worker may need to check a child at school or early childcare centre for a particular medical condition.
+Some health workers are authorised to do this without consent when necessary.
 Read more

 - Information on the regulation of psychoactive substances (the active ingredient in party pills, energy pills and herbal highs) under the Psychoactive Substances Act 2013.
-Includes information on interim licences to retail, import, manufacture, wholesale, research and sell psychoactive substances, and interim product approvals.
 Read more